liballeg/android/README.md

-This provides a script which will download the Linux Android SDK and build Allegro for you.
+This provides a script which will download the Linux Android SDK and builds Allegro for you.

 This is work in progress, at the very least need to:
 - support updating, right now always have to start over